NotePlan/plugins/jgclark.Dashboard/README.md

 As these can be fiddly to set up, I recommend using the **/Make Callback from Current Settings** command to generate the callback URL based on your current settings.
 This is copied to the clipboard.

+## Team
+I'm just a hobby coder, and not part of the NotePlan team, but I have spent at least 2 working months on this particular plugin.
+So if you would like to support my late-night hobby extending NotePlan through writing these plugins, you can through:

+[<img width="200px" alt="Buy Me A Coffee" src="https://www.buymeacoffee.com/assets/img/guidelines/download-assets-sm-2.svg">](https://www.buymeacoffee.com/revjgc)

+David Wertheimer has contributed much knowledge and code to v2.0 onwards, which is a complete re-write using the React framework for Javascript.
+George Crump has contributed many suggestions, bug reports, and several great explainer videos.
+And of course, thanks to Eduard for continually improving NotePlan itself, and the APIs I've used to build my various Plugins.

+Thanks, team!

 ## Support
 The Dashboard requires the **Shared Resources** plugin to be installed as well, to work and display properly.
 The Dashboard should automatically offer to install it if it isn't already.

 Do join the excellent Discord community around NotePlan, where the plugins and much more, is discussed and ideas shared.
 If you find an issue with this plugin, or would like to suggest new features for it, as well as commenting there you can raise an ['Issue' of a Bug or Feature Request on GitHub](https://github.com/NotePlan/plugins/issues).

-I'm not part of the NotePlan team, but I've spent at least 10 working weeks on this particular plugin.
-So if you would like to support my late-night hobby extending NotePlan through writing these plugins, you can through:

-[<img width="200px" alt="Buy Me A Coffee" src="https://www.buymeacoffee.com/assets/img/guidelines/download-assets-sm-2.svg">](https://www.buymeacoffee.com/revjgc)

-David Wertheimer has contributed much knowledge and code to v2.0, which is a complete re-write using the React framework for Javascript.
-George Crump has contributed many suggestions, bug reports, and several great explainer videos.
-And of course, thanks to Eduard for continually improving NotePlan itself, and the APIs I've used to build my various Plugins.

-Thanks, team!
+iOS/iPadOS users: if you need support, and we ask for more logs, you can change the logging level by running the "/Change Logging levels" command.
+For technical reasons, this is not available through the main Settings menu inside the Dashboard.

 ## History
 Please see the [CHANGELOG](CHANGELOG.md).